minwoo0611/Awesome-3D-LiDAR-Datasets/README.md

 # Awesome 3D LiDAR Datasets [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This repository is the collection of datasets, involving the 3D LiDAR.
 The information is presented in a comprehensive table, outlining the type and number of LiDARs, the purpose of each dataset, and scale details.
-The objectives are broadly categorized into Object Detection (OD), Segmentation (Seg), Odometry (Odom), Place Recognition (PR), and Localization (Loc).
+The objectives are broadly categorized into Object Detection (OD), Segmentation (Seg), Odometry (Odom), Place Recognition (PR), Depth Estimation (Depth) and Localization (Loc).
 If a dataset includes data exceeding 1 km, it is classified as large scale.
 Datasets that use multiple LiDAR sequences, even if not executed concurrently, are labeled as 'Single w.
 Multiple LiDAR'.

 ## Most Recent Update
 ### Update: 2024-04-19